Blogs

 The measurements were taken in a dark room with the light meter right on top of a perfectly white screen on the handheld device.
 We also added the measurement foot-candles to the table as many people in the photography field prefer this measurement – one foot-candle equals 10.764 LUX to this table.
 Interestingly, the screen intensity of our Windows Mobile XPress770N device perfectly matched the intensity of the standard display for the XPID device.

-According to the LUX measurement of brightness – the high intensity display is approximately 80% brighter than the standard display.
-Conversely, the high intensity display battery only lasted 70% of the time that the battery on the standard display did.
+According to the LUX measurement of brightness – the high-intensity display is approximately 80% brighter than the standard display.
+Conversely, the high-intensity display battery only lasted 70% of the time that the battery on the standard display did.

-For most mustering requirements, a 7 hour continuous run time is more than sufficient.
+For most mustering requirements, a 7-hour continuous run time is more than sufficient.
 If you add auto-dimming and display timeout, this battery life may be increased significantly.
 This means for applications where you know you must be able to see a screen in the bright sunlight, our XPID100 handheld with high luminosity display is a great solution.
 Most importantly, it won’t cost you any more than our standard display.
-And if you require a longer battery life, our XPID101 pistol grip model will increase your operational usage time using this high intensity display to more than 12 hours.
+And if you require a longer battery life, our XPID101 pistol grip model will increase your operational usage time using this high-intensity display to more than 12 hours.

 If Telaeris can help you with your outdoor personnel or equipment identification requirements, please feel free to reach out!